rghosh8/capstone-1/README.md

-# Statistical Assessment of the Impact of Covid-19 on the Stock Performance for Four Large Application Monitoring Companies
+# Statistical Assessment of the Impact of Covid-19 on the Stock Performances for Four Large Application Monitoring Companies

 ## Objective